The Residents: 1981–1990: New technology and live performances

-Mark of the Mole & The Mole Show (1981–1983)
+Mark of the Mole and The Mole Show (1981–1983)

-The 'Chub Scientist' costume worn during performances of "The New Machine," throughout The Residents' 1982-1983 Mole Show tour.
+The 'Chub Scientist' costume worn during performances of "The New Machine", throughout the Residents' 1982-1983 Mole Show tour.

 The Residents' follow up to Commercial Album was Mark of the Mole, released in 1981.
 The album was a reaction to the group feeling betrayed by a suddenly disinterested music press.

 Shortly after the release of Mark of the Mole, the Residents purchased one of the first ever E-mu Emulator samplers, number #00005 specifically.
 The instrument was revolutionary for the band, as the sampling capacities of the keyboard not only allowed them to recreate instruments the members were not able to play, but also gave them the opportunity to create their meticulously crafted studio sound in a live setting.
 The first album the band recorded using the emulator was The Tunes of Two Cities, the second part of the Mole Trilogy, which was nearly entirely recorded using the Emulator.

-Following the release of Cities The Residents also released the EP Intermission.
+Following the release of Cities, the Residents also released the EP Intermission.
 Then they started rehearsing for a possible live show, eventually developing their first touring project, the Mole Show, a theatrical retelling of their Mark of the Mole album.
 The band debuted the show with a test performance, on April 10, 1982, before a tour of California in October, and a European tour throughout mid 1983.
 The show featured Penn Jillette as the narrator, playing a similar role as he had previously done with the Ralph Records 10th Anniversary radio special.

 A third leg, featuring dates in New York, was booked, but had to be cancelled after one performance due to lack of funding.
 Following the Mole Show, the band was broke, and as such attempted to recoup some of their losses with several archival releases, including a collection of outtakes called Residue in 1983, and a VHS containing recordings from the Mole Show as well as a newly scored edit of Vileness Fats footage.